QuantEcon/lecture-python-intro/lectures/cagan_adaptive.md

-## Harvesting Returns from our Matrix Formulation
+## Harvesting returns from our matrix formulation

 We now have all of the ingredients we need to solve for $\vec \pi$ as